Wassefdabbas/PIXON/README.md

-# PIXON - A Movie Discovery Web App
+# PIXON - A Movie Discovery Web App (React)

-A responsive and modern movie discovery web application built with the MERN stack.
-PIXON allows users to explore, search for, and save their favorite movies, all powered by the public TMDB (The Movie Database) API.
+A responsive front-end movie discovery web application built entirely with **React.js**.
+PIXON allows users to explore, search for, and save their favorite movies by interacting directly with the public TMDB (The Movie Database) API.
 <!-- If you have a live link for PIXON, put it here.
 This is the most important part! -->
 ## 🌐 Live Demo